ikappaki/standard-streams-test/README.md

 ## pipe

-The tool uses the [_pipe](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/pipe) function to create a pipe.
+The tool uses the [_pipe](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/pipe) function to create pipes.

-A pipe has a buffer whose size can be configured
+A pipe has a buffer whose size can be configured:

 ```
 >stest :pipe :pipe-size 2 :read 2 :write 1